-Example 4.
-DTIs have been widely used to reconstruct the pathways of white matter fibers in the human brain in vivo (Basser, Mattiello, and LeBihan 1994a,b; Xu, Mori, Solaiyappan, Zijl, and Davatzikos 2002).
-A single shot echoplanar imaging (EPI) technique is often used to acquire diffusion-weighted imagings (DWI) with moderate resolution (e.g., $2.5 \text{ mm} \times 2.5 \text{ mm} \times 2.5 \text{ mm}$), and then diffusion tensors can be estimated using DWI data.
+EXAMPLE 4.
+Diffusion tensor images (DTI) has been widely used to reconstruct the pathways of white matter fibers in the human brain in vivo (Basser, Mattiello, and LeBihan 1994 a, b; Xu et al. 2002).
+A single shot echo-planar imaging (EPI) technique is often used to acquire diffusion-weighted (DW) images with moderate resolution (e.g., 2.5 mm×2.5 mm× 2.5 mm), and then diffusion tensors can estimated using DW image data.
 In voxels with a single fiber population, a simple diffusion model assumes that for $i = 1, \dots, n$, where $x_i = (b_i, r_i, t_i)$, in which t_i is the acquisition time for the ith image, $r_i = (r{i,1}, r{i,2}, r{i,3})^T$ is an applied gradient direction and b_i is the corresponding gradient strength.
 In addition, S_0 is the signal intensity in the absence of any diffusion-weighted gradient and the diffusion tensor $D = (D{i,j})$ is a 3×3 positive definite matrix.
 The three eigenvectors of D constitute the three diffusion directions and the corresponding eigenvalues define the degrees of diffusivity along each of the three spatial directions.
-Many tractography algorithms attempt to reconstruct fiber tracts by connecting spatially consecutive eigenvectors (DTs) across adjacent voxels.
+Many tractography algorithms attempt to reconstruct fiber tracts by connecting spatially consecutive eigenvectors corresponding to the largest eigenvalues of the diffusion tensors (DTs) across adjacent voxels.